javirudolph/mossmat/Rmds/VOC_clustering.md

 We also know that there are a significant number of zeros in the data, and if we visualize it without the zeroes, it can give us some insight regarding the abundant compounds which we are actually interested in.
+However, when you compare these two figures, they don’t seem too different

 ![](VOC_clustering_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->